makerdao/community/governance/votes/Executive vote - May 10, 2023.md

 - DAI and MKR streams will be set up for PullUp, as detailed below.
 - The old streams for Phoenix Labs will be `yank`ed, and new streams will be created, as detailed below.
 - The `cap` for MKR_VEST will be increased to 2,200 MKR, as detailed below.
+- The DAO Resolution to facilitate onboarding TACO with an exchange agent will be approved.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**